PSG news: Kylian Mbappe and Angel di Maria are aliens - Marseille boss Rudi Garcia | Goal.com

-PSG have two aliens in Mbappe and Di Maria - Marseille bos Garcia
+PSG have two aliens in Mbappe and Di Maria - Marseille boss Garcia

 Paris Saint Germain attackers Angel di Maria and Kylian Mbappe are "extra terrestrials", according to Marseille manager Rudi Garcia.